telerik/blazor-docs/_contentTemplates/stockchart/link-to-basics.md

 You can configure the values of `Gap` and `Spacing` for the whole chart in the first series and they are applied for all categories and series items.

->caption  Configuring Gap and Spacing in a Column chart. 'g' and 's' are the values of Gap and Spacing respectively and 'x' is the width of the series item.
-For this chart g = 2 and s = 1.

 #end